Meerkats in the Kalahari

 Ride through the famed Makgadikgadi Pans

 Spend the morning resting at the lodge before you venture out to the salt pans in the afternoon.
-You’ll be driving two-person quad bike as you travel into the bush to view wildlife and the immense baobab landscape.
+You’ll drive a two-person quad bike as you travel into the bush to view wildlife and the immense baobab landscape.
 Your guides will point out wildlife as well as geologic and anthropologic points of interests.
 Make your way to the vast Ntwetwe Salt Pan where you’ll spend time with a habituated meerkat colony, enjoy a barbeque dinner, and camp under the stars.
 The meerkats are not tame, but have habituated themselves to your non-threatening presence, so if the temperature begins to drop you may find a meerkat snuggling up to you for warmth, or perhaps using you as a lookout post for a better vantage.

 Artifacts and local tour